China adapts surveying, mapping, delivery drones to enforce world’s biggest quarantine and contain coronavirus outbreak

 “The coronavirus outbreak has led to a deeper understanding of the application of drones by society and government,” said Lu Zhihui, chairman of Shenzhen MicroMultiCopter Aero Technology, whose surveying and mapping drones can be geared with loudspeakers, thermal sensors, 40-times zoom lenses and flood lights to help enforce quarantines.
 “It’s an excellent catalyst for our company’s development that will fast-track our growth.”

 MicroMultiCopter said has supplied more than 100 drones to local authorities in 11 Chinese cities since the outbreak led to citywide quarantines in late January, and is working with government agencies that include the police, transport department and local propaganda unit.
-Each drone can patrol a 10 square kilometre urban area in an hour, saving the work of more than 100 police officers in dozens of patrol cars, Lu said.
+Each drone can patrol a 10 square kilometer urban area in an hour, saving the work of more than 100 police officers in dozens of patrol cars, Lu said.

-MicroMultiCopter plans to more than double its production to 5,000 units this year, from last year’s 2,000, as a result of new orders, Lu said, declining to divulge the catalogue price of each drone.
+MicroMultiCopter plans to more than double its production to 5,000 units this year, from last year’s 2,000, as a result of new orders, Lu said, declining to divulge the catalog price of each drone.

 Both MicroMultiCopter and Smart Drone count government clients as one of their most important sources of income, with the sales making up about 30 per cent of their overall revenue.